Morocco’s Capital – Rabat

 Nearby the Hassan Tower, on the esplanade, is the Mausoleum of Mohammed V, containing the tombs of the Moroccan king and his two sons, late King Hassan II and Prince Abdallah.

-Once inside, non-Muslims are permitted to view the tomb chamber from the floor above.
+Once inside, non-Muslims are only permitted to view the tomb chamber from the floor above.

 The tall minaret of the now-ruined mosque can still be seen; a favourite nesting place for storks.
 Roman ruins include a forum, a triumphal arch, a Temple of Jupiter and a craftsmen’s quarter.